eamena-project/eamena-arches-dev/data/geojson/README.md

 ]
 ```

-[^1]: there is a duplicate which comes from the need to close the polygon, so the coordinates of the origin (`xmin`, `ymin`) are the same as those of the last point.
+[^1]: there is a duplicate which comes from the need to close the polygon, so the coordinates of the origin (`xmin, ymin`) are the same as those of the last point.